College of Nursing

 Academic Dismissal

-Students will not be permitted to continue in the nursing program or apply for readmission if they: 1) receive a grade of C, D or F in more than one course, 2) receive any combination of grades of C, D or F on two attempts of the same course, or 3) receive written notice of dismissal from the program by the Associate Dean for Graduate Nursing Education.
+Students will not be permitted to continue in the nursing program or apply for readmission if they: 1) receive a grade of C, D or F in more than one course, 2) receive any combination of grades of C, D or F on two attempts of the same course, or 3) receive written notice of dismissal from the program by the Executive Associate Dean.

 Written notification of academic dismissal will include procedures for appeal as outlined in Student Rule 12. and Student Rule 59 Graduate Academic Appeals Panel.

-Dismissed students are expected to make arrangements with the Office of Student Affairs to begin the formal withdrawal process in a timely manner.
-Dismissed students will be required to turn in any equipment or materials belonging to the school as well as any ID badges.
+Dismissed students are expected to arrange with the Office of Student Affairs to begin the formal withdrawal process in a timely manner.
+Dismissed students must turn in any equipment or materials belonging to the college as well as any ID badges.

 Professional Code of Ethics